In-Vivo-Group/NHANES-GCP/infra/README.md

 Visit [BigQuery](https://console.cloud.google.com/bigquery) here.

-Visit the [BigQuery Documentation](https://cloud.google.com/bigquery/docs), for more information about how to use BigQuery, here.
+Visit the [BigQuery Documentation](https://cloud.google.com/bigquery/docs) for more information about how to use BigQuery.